On quantitative Laplace-type convergence results for some exponential probability measures, with two applications: Introduction

-One of our main motivation for this study is the application of Laplace-type results to maximum entropy models.
-In particular, using our quantitative bounds, we are able to provide a link between two possible maximum entropy models commonly used in statistical physics and image processing \cite{BrunaMallat,de2021maximum}.
-Given a reference measure $\mu$ and constraints $F: \ \rset^d \to \rset^p$ it is possible to define the \emph{microcanonical model}, which corresponds to the probability measure $\pi_{\mathrm{mic}}$ with the minimum Kullback-Leibler divergence w.r.t $\mu$ and such that $\pi_{\mathrm{mic}}$ is supported on the set $\ensembleLigne{x \in \rset^d}{F(x)=0}$.
-Similarly, one can define the \emph{macrocanonical model} with level $\vareps > 0$ denoted $\pi_{\mathrm{mac}}^\vareps$ such that $\pi_{\mathrm{mac}}^\vareps$ minimizes the Kullback-Leibler divergence w.r.t $\mu$ and satisfies the integrability condition $\int_{\rset^d} \normLigne{F(x)}^2 \rmd \pi_{\mathrm{mac}}^\vareps(x) = \vareps$.
-Using results from information geometry \cite{csiszar1975divergence} and under mild regularity conditions, $\pi_\vareps$ can be written as a Gibbs measure and its limiting behavior when $\vareps \to 0$ can be investigated in the context of asymptotic expansions of integrals.
-In this work, we show that the limit of the macrocanonical models when $\vareps \to 0$ is a twisted microcanonical model and propose an algorithm to asymptotically recover the original microcanonical distribution. {Another motivation for the study of the limiting behavior of distributions with norm-like potentials comes from the study of the posterior of the latent variables in VAE.
+One of our main motivation for this study is the application of Laplace-type results to maximum entropy distributions.
+In particular, using our quantitative bounds, we are able to provide a link between two possible maximum entropy distributions commonly used in statistical physics and image processing \citep{BrunaMallat,de2021maximum}.
+Given a reference measure $\mu$ and constraints $F: \ \rset^d \to \rset^p$ it is possible to define the \emph{microcanonical distribution}, which corresponds to the probability measure $\pi_{\mathrm{mic}}$ with the minimum Kullback-Leibler divergence w.r.t. $\mu$ and such that $\pi_{\mathrm{mic}}$ is supported on the set $\ensembleLigne{x \in \rset^d}{F(x)=0}$.
+Similarly, one can define the \emph{macrocanonical distribution} with level $\vareps > 0$ denoted $\pi_{\mathrm{mac}}^\vareps$ such that $\pi_{\mathrm{mac}}^\vareps$ minimizes the Kullback-Leibler divergence w.r.t. $\mu$ and satisfies the integrability condition $\int_{\rset^d} \normLigne{F(x)}^2 \rmd \pi_{\mathrm{mac}}^\vareps(x) = \vareps$.
+Using results from information geometry \citep{csiszar1975divergence} and under mild regularity conditions, $\pi_{\mathrm{mac}}^\vareps$ can be written as a Gibbs measure and its limiting behavior when $\vareps \to 0$ can be investigated in the context of asymptotic expansions of integrals.
+In this work, we show that the limit of the macrocanonical distributions when $\vareps \to 0$ is a twisted microcanonical distribution and propose an algorithm to asymptotically recover the original microcanonical distribution. {Another motivation for the study of the limiting behavior of distributions with norm-like potentials comes from the study of the posterior of the latent variables in VAE.
 In particular, we show that under assumptions on the decoding neural network, the posterior distribution of a VAE concentrates with explicit rates.}